-(2-3, F08)
+(3-4, S09)

-(3-4, S09) Seminar in which selected topics in Christian theology are examined via close reading and discussion of historical and contemporary works of philosophical theology.
+Seminar in which selected topics in Christian theology are examined via close reading and discussion of historical and contemporary works of philosophical theology.
 Examples of topics considered: Divine Attributes, Divine Providence (and Human Freedom), God and Ethics, Faith.
-The specific issue(s) to be considered will be identified each time the course is scheduled.
+The specific issue(s) to be considered will be identified each time the course is schedules.
 Repeatable when topics are diverse.
-(Crosslisted with Theology)
+(Satisfies Liberal Arts Exploration - Humanities)